14 month old sleep schedule: Bedtime and nap schedule | Huckleberry

 • Asleep: 8:00 PM

-Most 14 month olds who have transitioned to a 1-nap schedule will need approximately 5 hours of awake time between sleep periods in order to be tired, but not too tired.
-Those who are taking 2 naps per day should have approximately 3.25 hours of awake time before their morning nap and about 3.5 - 3.75 hours of awake time before their afternoon nap.
+At 14 months, some little ones may take 2 naps per day while others have transitioned to a 1-nap schedule.
+The 2-1 nap transition often occurs between 14 - 18 months.
+If your little one has dropped to a 1-nap schedule, they’ll need approximately 5 hours of awake time between sleep periods in order to be tired, but not too tired.
+Children still taking 2 naps per day should have approximately 3.25 hours of awake time before their morning nap and about 3.5 - 3.75 hours of awake time before their afternoon nap.

-If your child is still doing well on a 2-nap schedule, there is no need to rush the transition.
+If your child is still doing well on a 2-nap schedule, there’s no need to rush the transition.
 Dropping a nap too early can lead to irritability and chronic overtiredness.

 Morning rise7:00 AM